groyseth/readMe-Project/README.md

 - [Questions](#questions)

 ## Installation
-You will need to clone this respitory and run 'npm i' to install the dependencie 'inquirer'
+You will need to clone this respitory and run 'npm i' to install the dependencie 'inquirer'.
+To run use 'npm run test'

 ## Usage
 - User will need to run 'node index.js'